- One of my customers has requested a refund, and I want to know the guidelines on whether I should grant it.

 - I am an Asset Store publisher, and I am unsure if I should refund my customer.

 As specified in the Asset Store EULA, all Asset Store customers have agreed that all sales are final.
 This is due to the physical impossibility of returning digital products.
-Because of this, in most cases, whether or not you provide a refund for your customer is within your discretion.

 You are, however, obligated to grant a refund if: